ZBEAR-Rockn/ZBEAR-Rockn/README.md

+A good loop phrase in code can change the world.
+A hard rock album can change the world. => ZBEAR Albums on Internet
 - 👋 ZBEAR, Hard Rock Guitarist, Album Unfinished Fight 1, 2
 - 👀 Studying and applying CG graphics for the better Hard Rocking out
-- 🌱 CG works for Hard Rocking out using Blender, bpy simple scripting, Add-on development
+- 🌱 python - bpy simple scripting, Add-on development, CG works for Hard Rocking out using Blender
 - 📫 zorzybear@gmail.com, www.zbear.co.kr

 <!---